-- 8.3.1 If a Signatory does not correct all Non-Conformities within the timeframe set in the Corrective Action Report, or if a Signatory fails to provide the required response within the specified timeframe to a Code Compliance Questionnaire, a notice of a Compliance Audit, a request made as part of program area monitoring, or a Mandatory Information Request, WADA Management will give the Signatory written notice of that failure and a new timeframe of anything up to, but no more than, three (3) months to correct it.
-That new timeframe will not be extended again, save in exceptional cases, where unless the Signatory establishes that an Event of Force Majeure will make it impossible for the Signatory to correct the position by within that timeframe. - 8.3.2 If any further Non-Conformities (whether new or repeated) are discovered, or there is a repeat of a Non-Conformity that was supposedly corrected, after the Signatory has been given a new timeframe to correct the original Non-Conformities pursuant to Article 8.3.1 but before the matter has been referred to the CRC, WADA Management may will send the Signatory notice of the further Non-Conformities and give it set a new timeframe to correct all of the original Non-Conformities and the new Non-Conformities (which may, where appropriate, be on a fast track basis) in which all of the Non-Conformities (i.e., original and further) shall be corrected.
+- 8.3.1 If a Signatory does not correct all Non-Conformities within the timeframe set in the Corrective Action Report, or if a Signatory fails to provide the required response within the specified timeframe to a Code Compliance Questionnaire, a notice of a Compliance Audit, a request made as part of program area monitoring, or a Mandatory Information Request, WADA Management will give the Signatory written notice of that failure and a new timeframe of anything up to, but no more than, three (3) months) to correct it.
+That new timeframe will not be extended again unless the Signatory establishes that an Event of Force Majeure will make it impossible for the Signatory to correct the position within that timeframe. - 8.3.2 If any further Non-Conformities (whether new or repeated) are discovered after the Signatory has been given a new timeframe to correct the original Non-Conformities pursuant to Article 8.3.1 but before the matter has been referred to the CRC, WADA Management will send the Signatory notice of the further Non-Conformities and set a timeframe (which may, where appropriate, be on a fast track basis) in which all of the Non-Conformities (i.e., original and further) shall be corrected.
 Thereafter, all of the Non-Conformities will be addressed together, in one merged procedure.